davparker/homemonitor/README.md

 3) New updated dashboards - I've gone through and vetted all the dashboards to make sure they make some logical sense.
 I stopped using the 'process' field since it did not exist in all the routers syslog data.
 Instead, I determined that outbound connections were iniated by src_ip = 192.168.* and inbound connections were iniated by NOT src_ip=192.168.* .

+4) New support for pfSense 2.2.1 - This will now support pfSense firewalls version 2.2.1 and beyond with the latest version of logging.
+The older version of pfSense firewalls will no longer be supported.

 What might need to be done: